Picket Fence FAQ

 We value your time, input and opinions.
 Twice a year, we will ask for your feedback about our program through confidential surveys.

 Parents may bring their children anytime after 6:30 a.m.
 Please be sure to sign in your child at their classroom.
 It is best to have your child arrive by 9:00 a.m.; this is when our program begins.
 In order to offer a program that is most beneficial to all students, we would like children to arrive by 10:00 a.m.
 However, please remember 9:00 am is MOST beneficial.
 If you are going to arrive at school after 10:00 a.m., please notify the office before 10:00 a.m.

-You may enter the building using your access card by swiping it in front of the black box located by the door handle.
-It allows you six seconds to open the door once you hear the buzzard.
+You may enter the building using your access card or key fob.
+It allows you six seconds to open the door once you hear the buzzer.
 For your convenience, you may also leave your swipe card in your pocket, or purse and it will still work by passing your purse or pocket near the black box.
-If you do not have your swipe card, please ring the doorbell and listen for the buzzard.
+If you do not have your swipe card, please ring the doorbell and listen for the buzzer.

 The Elmwood Park Fire Department and Gottlieb Hospital have been notified about the existence of the center.
 If your child needs emergency treatment, the Elmwood Park ambulance and Gottlieb Hospital will be used.
 Parents will be notified in such an instance.
 If the parents are not available, the persons on your application form for emergencies will be notified.
 Minor injuries will be treated with first aid by the staff.

 All fire regulations required by the State are abided by.
 An evacuation plan in case of fire has been place in every room, and tornado/severe weather instructions have been place in every classroom.
 Fire drills and storm drills are held on a timely basis to meet current codes.